Cornwall Fortress Royal Engineers: Postwar

 When the TA was reconstituted in 1947, 856th Movement Light Battery (Devon & Cornwall Fortress Engineers) was reformed at Plymouth from 432nd LAA Battery of the former 131 LAA Regiment.Frederick, p.
 1031.
 Movement light or 'artificial moonlight' units used searchlights to illuminate ground operations at night.
 The battery converted back to the Royal Engineers in 1956, amalgamating into 571 Field Squadron, derived from the Devonshire Fortress Engineers.British Army units from 1945 on – Regiments TA 80 to 117 (archive page).

 A new RE unit was formed in Cornwall in 1956, 409 (Cornwall) Independent Field Squadron, but this was created by converting 409 (Cornwall) Coast Regiment, Royal Artillery, the former Duke of Cornwall's Artillery at Falmouth.
 From 1961, it was included in 116 (Devon and Cornwall) Engineer Regiment.
 When the TA was converted into the TAVR in 1967, the unit was reconstituted as a company of the Duke of Cornwall's Light Infantry (Territorials) at Falmouth, with the old title restored: B Company (Cornwall Fortress Engineers).
 However, the restoration was short-lived, because the TAVR units were reduced to cadre size in 1969, and although they were expanded again in 1971, the Falmouth unit only formed a detachment of C (Duke of Cornwall's Light Infantry) Company in 6th Battalion, The Light Infantry (Volunteers), based at Camborne.80–177 TA Rgts RE at British Army 1945 on.
-The Light Infantry website.